mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 domain as your domain expands, especially if those existing types cross a library boundary.

-This problem is exacerbated when the "effort" in changing these types is high (new instances need to be written, config files need to be updated, etc.).
-And, there are legitimate reasons to prefer not changing record fields (having to maintain backwards compatibility or not requiring a complete re-deploy), but these reasons should be discussed instead of implicitly assumed.
+I believe there are three heuristics here that are at play that drives this behavior.

+1. The heuristic to avoid extra risk in modifying upstream types across library boundaries with heavy dependencies.
+This might be very risky behavior in an untyped language like python, where each type change might introduce new regressions that are not immediately obvious.
+So, avoiding upstream type changes avoid potential regression.
+2. The heuristic to avoid extra _work_ in modifying upstream types across library boundaries and compilation units.
+In Haskell, however, upstream type changes _force_ you to address each possible regression point downstream.
+So changing an upstream type will require you to address every place it is used, which can be time-consuming and avoided by LLMs, especially if compilation is expensive, or multiple new typeclass instances might need to be added.

+    I have literally seen LLMs say "Adding this field would require adding typeclass instances on several other types, which would be a huge change.
+    The simplest approach would be..."

+    The big irony here is that these updates and changes are largely mechanical in nature, and is exactly the boilerplatey task that LLMs are optimally good for.
+These are the reasonable one-shots.
+So it's kind of funny when you let an agentic coder take on a "self-directed" mode, it refuses to use "itself" in the way that a real human would for these smaller tasks.
+3. The heuristic to avoid extra risk in touching data types that might already be used in prod code or databases.
+Config files that might have to be updated to new schemas, inter-op with existing services that might not be easily deployed in sync, working with data at rest...all of these are real risks you have to manage when changing data types.
+But, instead of outright resisting changes completely, you need to adequately judge the weight of this risk and take the appropriate action in each case.

-To me, these are also the types of failure modes that are most difficult to catch during code review.
+These are also the types of failure modes that are most difficult to catch during code review.
 Diff views will analyze that code has changed, so code that _didn't_ change is especially difficult for human monkey brains to spot, with no green or red bright highlighting.
 You must be especially vigilant to catch code that _did not_ change but _should_ have.

 ### Resisting New Types